dojo/docs/dojo/xhrPut.rst

 Return type (dojo.Deferred)
 ---------------------------

 The return type is the same as dojo.xhrGet.
-Please refer to the `return type <dojo/xhrGet#return-type-dojo-deferred>`_ documentation for details.
+Please refer to the :ref:`return type <dojo/xhrGet>` documentation for details.

 Handling Status Codes
 ---------------------

 Handling status codes for xhrPost is the same as handling them for xhrGet.
-Please refer to the dojo.xhrGet `status code documentation <dojo/xhrGet#handling-status-codes>`_ for details.
+Please refer to the dojo.xhrGet :ref:`status code documentation <dojo/xhrGet>` for details.

 ========
 Examples